ArnoldDP/OStim-Community-Modlist/README.md

  * Magic

-Magic has had dozens of new spells added to the game including Hemomancy, Mysticicsm, Abyss, Lunaris, and Natura.
+Magic has had dozens of new spells added to the game, some spells are easily aquired and some are hidden throughout the world.
 I also included Spellsiphon, an incredibly unique gameplay mod that can automatically integrate both vanilla and modded spells into its system should you choose to use it.

  * Races